 Since the beginning of life on Earth, living organisms have evolved to adapt to various environments, and have spawned a wide variety of species.
-Modern biological research has put an emphasis on elucidating the basic principles common to many species, and has progressed thanks to the intensive analysis of species known as model organisms, which are easy to handle in a laboratory environment.
-However, this development has left many interesting biological phenomena unexamined as their distinctive characteristics are observed only in a particular group of species of model organisms.
-How we overcome this problem is an important challenge for biology hereafter.
+Modern biological research has put an emphasis on elucidating the basic principles common to many species, and has progressed thanks to the intensive analysis of a limited number of species known as model organisms, which are easy to handle in a laboratory environment.
+However, this development has most likely left many interesting biological phenomena unexamined as their distinctive characteristics are observed only in a particular group of species.
+How we overcome this is an important challenge for biology hereafter.

-To solve this problem, we need to choose species most suitable to analyze the phenomena of interest, and then establish them as new model organisms by developing new methodologies.
+To solve these problems, we must choose a species most suitable to analyze the phenomenon to be researched, and then establish it as a new model organism by developing methods using procedures that are necessary for modern biological analyses.
 These include stable raising, breeding and experimental manipulation techniques, analyses of the genome information and gene expression, and gene manipulation techniques using gene insertion and genome editing techniques.

-To this end, The Center for the Development of New Model Organisms was established in 2013 and through its activities; organisms that have been rarely used in research have been recently designated as new model organisms, including aphids and sea anemones, to understand symbiosis phenomena or rhinoceros beetles for studying the evolution of the insects.
-We are refining various processes ranging from information sharing regarding new model organisms to the development of genetic and phenotype analysis and genetic engineering, and aim to seamlessly fashion these steps into a continuous research flow.
+To this end, The Center for the Development of New Model Organisms was established in 2013.
+Through its activities, organisms that have been out of reach of scientific research were designated as new model organisms.
+For example, we study aphids and sea anemones to understand the symbioses, and rhinoceros beetles to get insights into the sexual dimorphism.
+We are refining various techniques for studying targeted new model organisms ranging from genome analysis to genetic engineering to build seamless workflows that will be shared among the research community.